TrustTheVote-Project/VoteTrackerPlus/docs/tech-overview.md

 Once all the GGO's complete their portions of the ballot, the ballot is said to be done and is made available to all voters.
 Due to the inherent design nature of the GGO's, every address in a precinct can obtain their address correct ballot via either the publicly available ballot repo or via their election officials - who obtain it via the public ballot repo as well.

 As the precincts/state support it, early voting, absentee voting, and UVBM workflows can commence.
 Each precinct/state follow their own workflows regarding when the ballots are actually cast and scanned.
 Note that the ballot repo is __not__ publicly updated once ballots are allowed to be entered into VOTES.
-Any patches/fixes to the ballot itself post the Ballot Freeze Date is available only as a fork of the ballot repo - a physically separate repo.
-Once all polls close, the fork is merged into the original ballot repo on a branch so to record the changes.

 ## 6.3) Election Day